-The demand for medicinal plants in India, to meet both domestic and export market, comprising of 162 species, is expected to increase at about 15 to 16% between 2002 and 2005 (CRPA, 2001).
+The demand for medicinal plants in India, to meet both domestic and export market, comprising of 162 species, is expected to increase at about 15 to 16% beteen 2002 and 2005.
 Evidence shows that the total domestic potential for crude drugs and oil extracts in India is worth Rs 3 billion, of which the requirements of over-the-counter products.
-Including cosmetics and ethical and classical formulations, are of Rs 1.2 billion each; whereas traditional medicines of Vaidyas and hme reedial formulations acount for about Rs.
-400 million and 200 million, respectively (Exim Bank, 1997).
 Medicinal plants cultivation and management therefore, could become highly remunerative both in financial and economic terms for the small-scale growers.
-Not only the plants are in increasing demand by major herbal drug industries as an essential raw material of their drugs, but also its collection, production, processing, packaging and transportation requires high labor input, which can create job lead growth in job-starved state of Bihar.
-Collection from wild and selective harvesting in addition to primary processing is mostly done manually, and even at the secondary and tertiary levels, MAPs have substantial labour requirements.
+Not only the plants are in increasing demand by major herbal drug industries as an essential raw material of their drugs, but also its collection, production, processing, packaging and transportation requires high labor input, which can create job lead growth in job-starved state of Bihar., Collection from wild and selective harvesting in addition to primary processing is mostly done manually, and even at the secondary and tertiary levels, MAPs have substantial labour requirements.
 Moreover, not only do MAPs-based industries expand jobs, enhancing traditional uses through value added processing can increase cash earnings to the local people.

 Expanding world markets for MAPs are further opening up new vistas of opportunities.
-So far, Germany has been the largest market for MAPs but now the European market is growing rapidly at the rate of over 4% per annum for herbal remedies and even faster for herbal supplements.
-The size of European market for herbal supplements is estimated at over US\$ 2.7 billion and for herbal remedies, a further US\$ 0.9 billion.
-The US herbal market is, though nearing saturation but it is expected to peak at US\$ 6-8 billion in the next few years.
+So far, Germany has been the largest market for MAPs but now the European market is growing oapidly at the rate of over 4% per annum for herbal remedies and even faster for herbal supplements.
+The size of European market for herbal supplements is estimated at over US\$ 2.7 billion and for herbal remedies, a furthr US\$ 0.9 billion.
+The US herbal market is, though nearing saturation.but it is expected to peak at US\$ 6-8 billion in the next few years.
 Thus the global demand for medicinal plants is expected to expand continuously, fuelled by the growth of sales of herbal supplements and remedies.
-Their basic uses in medicine will continue in the future, as a source of therapeutic agents, and as raw material base for the extraction of semi-synthetic chemical compound such as cosmetics, perfumes and food industries.
+Their basic uses in medicine will continue in the future, as a source of therapeutic agents, and as raw material base for the extraction of semisynthetic chemical compound such as cosmetics, perfumes and food industries.
 All these pose a unique opportunity for India to penetrate deep into the world market to harness the untapped potentials of MAPs.

-Steps taken
+Steps taken in India

-Taking cognizance of such enormous and grossely untapped potentials of MAPs, the Government of India has accorded high priority to the R&D and cultivation of MAPs in the country.
+Taking cognizance of such enormous and grossly untapped potentials of MAPs, the Government of India has accorded high priority to the R%D and cultivation of MAPs in the country.
 A number of techniques have been developed to increase the quality and yield of many of the cultivated species.
-It is estimated that Indian public sector research institutions have developed standardized practices for the propagation and agronomy of a total of about 40 species.
+It is estimated that Indian public sector research institution have developed standardized practices for the propagation and agronomy of a total of about 40 species.